ibm-wsc/aiops-z/docs/labs/cp4aiops-lab.md

 Throughout this tutorial, you have been interacting with alerts, incidents, and policies that have been generated or influenced by AI algorithms that are running and training in CP4AIOps This section will show you the AI models that come pre-loaded with CP4AIOps and the benefits they provide.

-23. **From the left-side menu, navigate to Operate ->  "AI Model Management".**
+23. **From the left-side menu, navigate to Operate -> AI Model Management.**

     ![ai-model-management](ai-model-management.png)

     This page allows you to train the pre-loaded AI models to hone their ability to derive insights from your incoming data connections (Instana in this tutorial).

     For example, the *Temporal grouping* AI model groups alerts which co-occur over time.
 When a problem arises, there are typically multiple parts of a system or environment that are impacted.
 When alerts in different areas co-occur, it makes sense to look at them together and treat them as one problem to try and determine what might have happened.
-This is one of the ways that noise is reduced from the hundreds of thousands of events all the way down to a few hundred incidents.
+This is one of the ways that noise is reduced from hundreds of thousands of events all the way down to a few hundred incidents.

 24. **Click the "Temporal grouping" tile.**